Image-to-Image Translation with Disentangled Latent Vectors for Face Editing: Introduction

-This manuscript extends its conference version \cite{dalva2022vecgan} with the following additions: \begin{itemize} \item We introduce a disentanglement loss which stabilizes the training and improves the results as explained in Section \ref{sec:objectives}. \item We augment our generator with attention-based skip connections.
+To overcome the challenges of facial attribute editing task, our previous work proposed an image-to-image translation framework with interpretable latent directions, VecGAN \cite{dalva2022vecgan}.
+The attribute editing directions of VecGAN are learned in the latent space and regularized to be orthogonal to each other for style disentanglement.
+The attribute edits are achieved by linear operations in the latent space with a deep encoder-decoder as explained in details in Sec. \ref{sec:generator} and \ref{style-shift}.
+In this work, we improve upon VecGAN \cite{dalva2022vecgan} with a novel disentanglement loss and architectural changes.
+This manuscript extends its conference version \cite{dalva2022vecgan} with the following additions: \begin{itemize} \item We propose disentanglement loss in Sec. \ref{sec:objectives} that stabilizes the training and improves the results. \item We augment our generator with attention-based skip connections which is encoded from the feature maps of original and edited features.
 This way, the network can pass only selected information to the decoder.
-The module is explained in Section \ref{sec:skip}.
+The module is explained in Sec. \ref{sec:skip}.
 We refer to our final model with updated architecture and loss objective as VecGAN++.
-Example translation results of VecGAN++ are given in Fig. \ref{fig:results_teaser}. \item We compare our method with several state-of-the-art image translation methods, especially with popular pretrained GAN-based models.
-We provide results with an extensive number of metrics for quality, attribute edit accuracy, identity, and background preservation (Section \ref{sec:metrics}).
-Our results show the effectiveness of our framework with significant improvements over state-of-the-art as provided in Section \ref{sec:results}. \item We provide a comprehensive analysis of our results in Section \ref{sec:analysis}.
+Results are shown in Fig. \ref{fig:results_teaser}. \item We compare our method with several state-of-the-art image translation methods, especially with popular pretrained GAN-based models.
+We provide results with an extensive number of metrics for quality, attribute edit accuracy, identity, and background preservation (Sec. \ref{sec:metrics}).
+Our results show the effectiveness of our framework with significant improvements over state-of-the-art as provided in Sec. \ref{sec:results}. \item We provide a comprehensive analysis of our results in Sec. \ref{sec:analysis}.
 We report metrics as the strength of editing increases for our and competing methods.
 We also analyze the projected style codes and show that they can classify the targeted attributes of images, e.g. hair color, smile. \end{itemize}